British National (Overseas) passport: Initial rollout

-After the transfer of sovereignty of Hong Kong
+After the transfer of sovereignty over Hong Kong

 After the transfer of sovereignty of Hong Kong to the People's Republic of China on 1 July 1997, the British National (Overseas) passport became the most popular travel document among the people of Hong Kong.
 From April 1997 to the end of 2006, the British government has issued a total of 794,457 BN(O) passports.
 The peak was reached in 2001, when 170,000 were issued in a single year.

 Hong Kong permanent residents who are Chinese nationals can also opt for the Hong Kong SAR passport.
 By 2015, the less-expensive Hong Kong SAR passport has been granted visa-free access to more than 150 countries and territories.
 This makes the number of visa-free countries of the BN(O) passport comparatively smaller.
 As a result, only 30,000 BN(O) passports were issued in 2006 against an expectation of a peak in passport renewals.